 - The relationship with your child is more important than any sport or game.

 - Find a balance between favouring your child and singling them out.

 - Be welcoming to all Parents on the team.

 - You must have thick skin.
 Parents usually criticize you vs. thanking you.

-- Always be open to learn new systems to coach your child and team every year.
+- Always be open to learning new systems to coach your child and team every year.